julien-arino/math-of-data-science/SLIDES/MATH2740-slides-01-what-is-data-science-and-why-math.md

 ---

-# Focus here is not on mathematical precision
+# Focus here is not on mathematical "precision"

 - We won't do complicated proofs.
 I will show some when they are useful in understanding *why* something works
 - We will cover just enough of the mentioned math topics that you can understand *how* to do things